 The Anomalies pane is now displayed on the right side of your report page.
 It includes Possible explanations, a Strength score, which means that higher scores might have had a greater effect, and possibly more explanations if you scroll down.
 From your highest possible explanation score, you can answer the question, "Why the increase in revenue?".
 When finished, collapse the Anomalies pane using the double arrows >> at the top of the pane.

 Which manager had the highest close percentage and in what month

 In the bottom right of the page, type the question close % in the Ask a question about your data field to return a single value.

 To segment the close % results by month, modify the current question to close % by month to visually display the results in a clustered column chart.

-While columns can be great for comparing one item to another they are not as useful when displaying movement over time, update the original text to close % by month in a line chart.
+While columns can be great for comparing one item to another, they aren't as useful when displaying movement over time.
+Update the original text to close % by month in a line chart.

 And to answer the question of Which manager had the highest close percentage? update the question to close % by month in a line chart by manager and compare the final results.

 This environment is a safe one to play in, because you can choose not to save your changes.
-If you do save them, you can always visit the Learn section's Sample reports for a new copy of this sample.
+But if you do save them, you can always return to the Learning center for a new copy of this sample.

 We hope this tour has shown how the artificial intelligence capabilities in Power BI can provide insights into data.
 Now it's your turn.
 Connect to your own data.
 With Power BI, you can connect to a wide variety of data sources.
 To learn more, see Get started with the Power BI service.